 You try to go to sleep.
 Because if you can just go to sleep, maybe you can find rest.
 You can find peace.
 You can awaken and things will be different.
 But you can’t.

 The wind acts as an accelerant, which causes the clouds to roll.
 The taste of the earth floats on the air, and before I know it, soft sprinkles dot my skin.
 There’s a zing that teases my nostrils in the darkness of night, in a city bustling with activity—far from ready to fall asleep.
-An Über crammed with co-eds stop.
-They spill out, laughing, half lit; enjoying the first vestiges of a new day.
+An Über crammed with co-eds stops.
+They spill out.
+They’re laughing, half lit; enjoying the first vestiges of a new day.

 “Turn that shit down!
 People gotta go to work.”

-He’s ignored—and even if they heard him, they know he’d never come down.
+He’s ignored, and even if they heard him, they knew he’d never come down.
 People never come down in neighborhoods like this.
 They scream, pout, and go back to bed.